420 W. Main Street . Charlottesville, VA . (434) 252-2502

 Five Finds on Friday / Best Thing I Ate All Year Picks

 - Watermelon Salad with Crab — Millie Winstead (Blue Ridge Area Food Bank)

 - Oyster Mushrooms — Laura Fonner (formerly, Duner’s)

 - Beef Back Ribs — Nathan Hatfield (Tasting Room & Taphouse at Mount Ida Reserve)

-- Porky Things — Matt Beck (Oakhart Social)
+- Porky Things — Matt Beck (formerly, Oakhart Social)

 - Patatas Rancheras — Maya Hood White (Early Mountain Vineyards)